Project-MONAI/MONAI/docs/source/highlights.md

 Various useful evaluation metrics have been used to measure the quality of medical image specific models.
 MONAI already implemented many medical domain-specific metrics, such as: `Mean Dice`, `ROCAUC`, `Confusion Matrices`, `Hausdorff Distance`, `Surface Distance`, `Occlusion Sensitivity`.

 For example, `Mean Dice` score can be used for segmentation tasks, and the area under the ROC curve(`ROCAUC`) for classification tasks.
 We continue to integrate more options.

+1. MONAI provides flexible base APIs to easily implement new metrics

+2. All the metrics support data parallel computation

+3. All the metrics support `batch-first` Tensor and list of `channel-first` Tensors

 ### 3. Metrics report generation
 During evaluation, users usually save the metrics of every input image, then analyze the bad cases to improve the deep learning pipeline.
 To save detailed information of metrics, MONAI provided a handler `MetricsSaver`, which can save the final metric values, raw metric of every model output channel of every input image, metrics summary report of operations: `mean`, `median`, `max`, `min`, `90percentile`, `std`, etc. The `MeanDice` reports of validation with prostate dataset are as below: